 - how much you still owe, or, if the goods were sold for more than you owe, how much you'll get back (it's likely you'll still owe money to the creditor)

-For more information, see the Consumer Protection (Ministry of Business, Innovation and Employment) webpage on repossession.
+For more information, see the Consumer Protection information on repossession.

 Back to top